What Is National Homeownership Month?

 Steering caused horrific racial disparities for minorities over many years, especially Black Americans who were equally qualified but guided away from desirable neighborhoods and into disadvantaged neighborhoods with higher poverty levels and homes with less appreciation and lower home values.

-While steering was made illegal under the 1968 Fair Housing Act, studies and investigations conducted in recent years show that the pervasive practice is still prevalent in the U.S.
+While steering was made illegal under the 1968 Fair Housing Act, the practice remains prevalent in the U.S.

 What is redlining?